 Financial Compensation for Seriously Injured Rideshare Accident Victims

-In a personal injury lawsuit after a rideshare accident with multiple parties involved that caused serious impairment, additional compensation beyond no-fault insurance may include medical bills, lost wages, physical pain and suffering, and more.
+In a personal injury lawsuit after a rideshare accident that caused serious impairment, additional compensation beyond no-fault insurance may include medical bills, lost wages, physical pain and suffering, and more.

 How Long Do I Have to File a Rideshare Accident Case in Lansing, MI?

-Under Michigan law, the statute of limitations for motor vehicle accidents is three years from the date of the accident.
-Contact an experienced attorney promptly to avoid missing deadlines.
+Under Michigan law, the statute of limitations to file a personal injury claim is three years from the date of the auto accident.
+Contact an experienced attorney promptly to avoid missing deadlines and explore all your legal options for a fair settlement.

-If you or someone you care about was injured in a rideshare accident in Lansing caused by someone else’s negligence, we’re here to help you recover compensation.
-Contact our personal injury law firm today for a free consultation to explore your legal options with an experienced Uber or Lyft accident lawyer.
+If you or someone you care about was injured in a rideshare accident in Lansing that was caused by someone else’s negligence (like speeding), our legal team is here to help you recover compensation.
+Contact our personal injury law firm today for a free consultation with an experienced Uber or Lyft accident lawyer.

 If you’ve been injured in a rideshare accident, our experienced Lansing, MI accident lawyers can help protect your rights.